alexesprit/vscode-unfancy-file-icons/README.md

 ## Rules

-- Use only icons from Octicons (shipped with Atom)
 - Use a simple color code (with a few exceptions when it make more sense, like for ruby files) which works as follow:
   - green for source files